themanyone/caption_anything/README.md

 Caption, translate, or optionally record, whatever audio/video is playing through the speakers, or from the microphone.
 Privacy-focused, offline, real-time captions using your video card and [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax/).

 It is especially handy for people with hearing or memory loss, or people who speak another language, to caption and record calls.
+I made it specifically for watching videos when a video creator has a strong accent.
+AI captions work even when I can't understand what they are saying.
+Captions can be saved in a variety of formats.
+The saved data could even be corrected and used to train another AI.

+## Usage

-It might also be useful to generate audio training data for use with AI.
-This isn't designed as a dictation app.
+This is not designed as a dictation app.
 [Try my other app for dictation.](https://github.com/themanyone/whisper_dictation).

-## Usage

 If you want to record and/or caption **both** sides of the conversation, echo the mic to the output channel first.
-You could do that via gstreamer.

-**WARNING.** This will cause unwanted feedback if your volume is up too high!
+You could do that via gstreamer. **WARNING.** This will cause unwanted feedback if your volume is up too high!

 ```
 gst-launch-1.0 -v autoaudiosrc ! autoaudiosink